kudretkurt/MarsRover-With-NserviceBus/README.md

 # MarsRover-With-NserviceBus

-there are in SqlScripts folder that database scripts.Currently, the tests are in memory . if you want to run the whole project in memory with a small configuration change
+There are in Sql Scripts folder that database's scripts.Currently, the tests runs with in memory persistence.
+If you want to run the whole project in memory with a small configuration change